WTTJ/welcome-bits/README.md

 **Welcome, dear \<reader>!**

-**Every two weeks, we, the engineering team at Welcome to the Jungle, will share news about our tech products, as well as details about the technical topics we’ve been working on.
+**Every two weeks we, the engineering team at Welcome to the Jungle, will share news about our tech products, as well as details about the technical topics we’ve been working on.
 Our newsletter, called Welcome Bits, will also include a curated list of the most interesting links we’ve found out there on the wild wild web.**

 <details>
 <summary>What is Welcome to the Jungle?</summary>